Jesse Vint

-Jesse Lee Vint III (born 21 September 1940) is an American actor, film director and screenwriter.
+Jesse Lee Vint III is an American actor, film director and screenwriter.
 He acted in the films Silent Running (1972), Macon County Line (1974), Black Oak Conspiracy (1977) and Forbidden World (1982).

 Life and career

-Vint was born 21 September 1940 and raised in Tulsa, Oklahoma.
-He graduated from the Oklahoma Military Academy and later attended the University of Oklahoma where he became a lifetime member of the Phi Gamma Delta fraternity..
+Vint was born and raised in Tulsa, Oklahoma.
+He graduated from the Oklahoma Military Academy and later attended the University of Oklahoma where he became a lifetime member of the Phi Gamma Delta fraternity.

 Vint’s mother, Paula Mae Rhodes Vint, was Scotch, Irish, and English while his father, Jesse Lee Vint Jr., was Austrian, German, Irish and Norman French.

 Vint’s uncle, Edward Lee Vint, was a Texas Congressman that represented Austin County in the late 1930s.

 Jesse Vint's father, Jesse L. Vint Jr., was the president of Unit Rig & Equipment Co., the second largest company in Tulsa, Oklahoma, working there from 1956 to 1982.
 Jerry A. Shelton dedicated a book in his honor called The Unit Rig Story.